List of German World War II jet aces

 This list of German World War II jet aces has a sortable table of notable German jet ace pilots during World War II.

 Background

-A flying ace or fighter ace is a military aviator credited with shooting down five or more enemy aircraft during aerial combat (The Germans traditionally set the threshold at 10 victories.).
+A flying ace or fighter ace is a military aviator credited with shooting down five or more enemy aircraft during aerial combat, though the Germans traditionally set the threshold at 10 victories.
 During World War II, hundreds of German Luftwaffe fighter pilots achieved this feat flying contemporary piston engine fighter aircraft.
 However, only 28 pilots are credited with shooting down five or more enemy aircraft while flying a jet-powered aircraft.